i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 If the Mapping structure is empty, this is two bytes 0x00 0x00.
 The maximum size of the Mapping (including the length field) is 201 bytes, and the maximum value of the Mapping length field is 199.

-NOTE: The random padding is NOT included in the first record of an OutboundTunnelBuildReply message.
-That record is variable-length and is preceded by a length field.

 The reply byte is one of the following values as defined in [Tunnel-Creation]_ to avoid fingerprinting: